the-shop/Environments/README.md

 ### 1. What is in here
-This repository is currently set up for local development and it utilizes [Vagrant](https://www.vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/) provider to emulate production environment on Windows, OS X and Linux.
+This repository is currently set up for local development and it utilizes [Vagrant](https://www.vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/) provider to emulate production environment on Windows, OS X and Linux (note that it has been tested just on Linux).

 You should [read more on Vagrant](https://docs.vagrantup.com/v2/why-vagrant/index.html) if you're not familiar with it before you proceed.